getsentry/sentry-dart/README.md

 Versions `^4.0.0` are `Prereleases` and are under improvements/testing.
 Versions `^4.0.0` integrate our Native SDKs ([Android](https://github.com/getsentry/sentry-java) and [Apple](https://github.com/getsentry/sentry-cocoa)), so you are able to capture errors on Native code as well (Java/Kotlin/C/C++ for Android and Objective-C/Swift for Apple).

-The current stable version is `3.0.1`.
+The current stable version is the Dart SDK, [3.0.1](https://pub.dev/packages/sentry).
 Versions `3.0.1` and higher support `Flutter` (mobile, web, desktop) but they don't integrate the Native SDKs (Apple/Android), command-line/server Dart VM, and `AngularDart`.